nabu-platform/triton/readme.md

 # Packaging

-Packaging has two variants: secure and unsecure.
-Both behave exactly the same way except for the secure setup every package must be signed by a trusted authority.

 The basic distributable is a zip.
 Inside that zip must be at least one folder, the name of the folder must match a folder configured in the folder layout.
 For example if you want to distribute scripts, the zip file should have a root folder "scripts" and inside it, the actual scripts.
 You can have multiple root folders that are installed to their relative locations.